Chelsea

 (734) 971-6337

-Thise 335-acre park's two miles of marked hiking trails go past marsh, lake, prairie, fen, and forest and the Embury Swamp Natural Area Preserve, the ecological gem of the county park system.
-Open year round dawn-dusk.
+This 335-acre park's 2 miles of marked hiking trails (part of the Waterloo-Pinckney Trail) go past a variety of habitats including fens, marshes, bogs, ponds, forest, and prairie; and the Embury Swamp Natural Area Preserve, the ecological gem of the county park system.
+Over 500 species of plants.
+Open year-round, dawn to dusk.

 Pierce Lake County Park